 Q: Will the chemicals in the pool affect my dog’s skin or coat?

 A: No, this should not happen.
-The pool water is tested 3 times a day to keep it balanced and clean.
+The pool water is tested daily to keep it balanced and clean.
 The dog will also have a warm shower after its swim.

 Q: Can I bring a bitch in season?

 A: Sorry, no. It is not fair on other users.

 Q: What happens if I am late for my session?